kodecocodes/i9t/custom-segues/custom-segues.markdown

     fromView?.alpha = 1.0

-If you don't reset the alpha, when you dismiss the modal scene, the from- view's alpha will still be 0 and you will just see a black screen.
+If you don't reset the alpha in the completion block, when you dismiss the modal scene, the from- view's alpha will still be 0 and you will just see a black screen.

-Run the app on both iPhone and iPad.
-The iPhone from- view will fade out, but the iPad from- view won't be affected because now `fromView` is nil.
+Run the app on both the iPhone 6 and any iPad.
+The iPhone from- view will fade out, but the iPad from- view won't be affected because `fromView` is nil.

 ![iPad](images/FinalScale.png)